TRAFFICKLIGHT 2.0 PARTNERS

 Pink Door Berlin is a faith-based not-for-profit organization in Berlin, Germany.
 They provide a long-term recovery program for women transitioning out of prostitution, sex trafficking or other means of sexual exploitation.
 Pink Door values personal empowerment, spiritual healing, advocacy, and connections to significant support.
 Their recovery program consists of three phases lasting a total of 3-5 years.

-Church on the Street – Sex trafficking is a major issue in Atlanta and especially in our Central Atlanta neighborhood.
-When we discover girls and women (males too) who are being sexually exploited we connect with them and, when ready, place them with proven partners who are able to welcome them into care and support programs.
+Church on the Street aims to target a major issue taking place in the Central Atlanta community: sex trafficking.
+This ministry serves to connect with girls and women (males too) who are being sexually exploited, and, when they are ready, place them with trusted partners who are able to welcome them into care and support programs.